Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 In Actindo, the definition of the EDIFACT export messages specifies the following:
 - Basic settings with template engine and connection to be used
-- Message structure with predefined data
+- File settings with the message structure and related attributes
-- Data mapping
+- Data sources with attribute mappings
 - Mapping settings

 Each EDIFACT export message requires two definitions in the *DataHub Exporter* module for each business partner and EDIFACT message:
 - Definition of the message header
     Figuratively speaking, the message header is the envelope, with which the message is sent.
-It contains general data such as receiver &frasl; sender information and dates.
+It contains general data such as receiver/sender information and dates.
 - Definition of the line items
-    The line item section contain a list of single positions of the message, such as the required information for each product that is part of an invoice.
-It is necessary to have a specific definition for the line items because they require another data source than the message header.
+    The line item section contains a list of single positions of the message, such as required information for each product that is part of an invoice.
+It is necessary to have a specific definition for the line items because they require other data sources than the message header.

+Managing of definitions follows the following sequence:
+1. You create basic definition settings, see [Create basic definition settings](#create-basic-definition-settings).
+2. You prepare the definition of file settings to make this task easier, see [Prepare definition of file settings](#prepare-definition-of-file-settings).
-First you create a basic definition setting.
-After you have added the file settings, the data source, and the mapping settings, you can preview and activate the definition.
+3. After you have added a file setting, you can preview a message, see [Preview definition](#preview-definition).
+4. If desired, you can add an attribute mapping after finishing one file setting section, or you do it after finishing the whole EDIFACT message definition.
+5. If desired, you activate the definition, see.[Activate definition](#activate-definition).
+6. If desired, you can deactivate or delete a definition, see [Deactivate definition](#deactivate-definition) and [Delete definition](#delete-definition).

 ## Create basic definition settings

 Define basic data for the export definition.
-You must define a definition setting for the header as well as for the line items of a message.
+You must define a definition setting for both the header and the line items of a message.

 #### Prerequisites